Michelangelo and David,

 Address: Lungarno degli Acciaiuoli, 22/red, 50123 Florence

 "The owner is typical Italian man, and probably Tuscany man style, which means, don't get offended if he makes a bad joke with you..."

 Crossing Ponte Vecchio, there is a small zone famous of leather goods before reaching Piazza Pitti.
 Among them, we found Rive Gauche, a leather shoe maker from 1976.

-The whole shop is a showroom of red-brownish leather shoes which makes it stand out from other shoe shops.
-I definitely recommend it if you are searching for a good pair of fine Italian leather shoes with classic but not old-fashion design, and more important with a long-lasting quality.
+The whole shop is a showroom of red-brownish leather shoes which makes it stand out easily in the area.
+I definitely recommend this shop if you are searching for a pair of fine Italian leather shoes, which is classic but not old-fashion and with a long-lasting quality.
 It is for both ladies and gentlemen, so boutique shops in Florence slash shoes hunting?
 Check out this one!

-The owner is typical Italian man, and probably Tuscany man style, which means, don’t get offended if he makes a bad joke with you.
+The owner is a typical Italian man, and probably a classic Tuscany man too.
+It means, don’t get offended if he makes a bad joke with you.
 The only downside of this shop is they don’t offer any tax-refund service.

 Address: Via de’ Guicciardini, 31/R, 50125 Florence